Universal graph representation of stabilizer codes: The Inverse Map: from Graphs to Stabilizer Codes

 \begin{definition}[Quantum lights out] An instance of a quantum lights out (QLO) game \footnote{We adopt the name quantum lights out because the game appears to be a generalization of a classical game known as lights out, in which a player aims to turn all lights off on a grid with some lights initially on, using moves such that flipping a switch at a given cell toggles all adjacent cell's lights but not their own.
-QLO generalizes this notion onto a general graph, and adds more flexibility on how lights may be toggled.} on a graph $G$ is described as follows.
-The notion of a free edge is not needed for QLO and will be discarded.
+QLO generalizes this notion onto a general graph, and adds more flexibility on how lights may be toggled.} on a graph $G$ with inputs $\CI$, pivots $\CP$, and non-pivot outputs $\CO$, is described as follows.
 Every node is endowed with both a light and a switch, both of which are binary (i.e. on of off), which are initially off.
-Flipping a switch at node $v$ (a) permanently destroys the light at $v$ if $v \notin \CI$ and (b) toggles all intact (i.e. non-destroyed) lights on the neighbours of $v$.
+Flipping a switch at node $v$ (a) permanently destroys the light (i.e. the light turns off forever and cannot be turned back on) at $v$ if $v \notin \CI$ and (b) toggles all intact (i.e. non-destroyed) lights on the neighbours of $v$.
 Let Alice be the player.
 The graph begins with some initial configuration of lights.
 The game consists of two rounds: \begin{enumerate} \item[(1) ] Depending on the instance, Alice may be allowed to flip switches in the input. \item[(2) ] Alice chooses a set of $n$ nodes $v_1, \dots, v_n \in \CP \cup \CO$, subject to some some instance-dependent constraints.
 For each node $v_i$, in order, Alice chooses whether to toggle the switch at $v_i$ or only to destroy the light on $v_i$.
 The game ends when the lights reach an instance-specific desired final configuration, usually with all non-input lights off or destroyed. \end{enumerate} The specific instance of the QLO game specifies the initial light configuration, whether round (1) exists, the constraints in round (2), and the desired final configuration, e.g. all lights are turned off.
 Regardless of instance, Alice must make at least one move in round (2).
-We say that Alice wins in $n$ moves if she makes $n$ choices that lead to the desired final configuration of the game. \end{definition}
+We say that Alice wins in $n$ moves if she makes $n$ choices that lead to the desired final configuration of the game. \end{definition} At its core, QLO is a simple way to reformulate the ZX-graph rule from Lemma~\ref{lemma:rules}, alongside some technical details. $X$ operators are equivalent to $Z$ on all neighbours, and in QLO we use a light to indicate the presence of a $Z$ operator (so applying $Z$ toggles a light, and the switch which toggles neighbouring lights is simply a Pauli $X$ operator with the ZX-graph rule.
+We use this observation repeatedly below.